cfircohen/airport/README.md

 figuring out the planes designated positions and other constraints and finding the solution in the entire solution space.
 Once found, the solution is displayed on the screen.

+# Disclaimer
+This is not an official Google product

 # Setup
 TODO